-In compliance with SEC Memo Circular No. 19, Series of 2016 directing all publicly listed companies (PLCs) to submit a new Manual on Corporate Governance (MCG) pursuant to the new Code of Corporate Governance for PLCs, we submit herewith the:
+In compliance with SEC Memo Circular No. 19, Series of 2016, we submit the revised Manual on Corporate Governance pursuant to the new Code of Corporate Governance for PLCs, as follows:

-Premium Leisure Corp.'s Manual on Corporate Governance (Rev. May 2017)
+Premium Leisure Corp.'s Manual on Corporate Governance (Rev. October 2018)